 How to Remove Visual Studio Code on Rocky Linux

-You might need to uninstall Visual Studio Code for several reasons, such as troubleshooting or switching to another editor.
-Follow the steps below to remove Visual Studio Code from your system.
+When you need to uninstall Visual Studio Code for troubleshooting or to switch editors, follow these steps to cleanly remove all VS Code components from your system.

 Uninstalling the Stable Version